dapplink-labs/wallet-chain-node/README.md

 ### 5.review

-After the snow code maintainer has passed the review, the code will be merged into the snow library.
+After the savour-hd code maintainer has passed the review, the code will be merged into the savour-hd library.
 At this point, your PR submission is complete